Skip to the main content.

 Tanks do require a certain amount of maintenance.
 Regulations vary by state, but many times, they are only required to do tank “servicing” every 3-5 years.
 Mind you, that doesn’t count the actual repair of tanks if they have a structural issue.
 But the servicing and cleaning of fuel storage tanks isn’t an annual requirement.
 But, remember, there's often a substantial difference between doing the minimum vs. what the best practices recommend.

 Speaking of fuel storage tanks, we can see a big difference in "the minimums vs. the best practice" if we look at risk prevention.
 Sure, there are rules around how often you need to check for leaks.
-But good companies that aim to do to do what's best go beyond mere compliance.
+But good companies that aim to do what's best go beyond mere compliance.
 They invest in advanced monitoring systems that continuously check for leaks, temperature changes, or other signs of potential issues, even when not required by law.
 Additionally, they may install secondary containment systems, upgrade to corrosion-resistant materials, or design fuel storage facilities with redundancy and resilience against extreme weather conditions.
-This proactive approach not only reduces the risk of environmental damage but also ensures that the company is prepared for unexpected situations, protecting both their operations and the surrounding community.
+This proactive approach not only reduces the risk of environmental damage but also ensures that the company is prepared for unexpected situations, protecting both its operations and the surrounding community.

 Those on the ground level think differently